 In today’s high-customization marketplace, the main objective of each employee, department, division and corporate entity needs to be customer satisfaction.
 Although the approach to this will differ based on industry segment, organizations should strive to provide the nine R’s:

 - The perfect shipment includes the right quantity and right quality of the right item.

 - The perfect delivery arrives at the right time to the right person at the right place.

-- The perfect customer experience includes the right price, the right documentation and the right level of customer service.
+- The perfect customer experience includes the right price, the right documentation and the right level of Customer Relations.

 Achieving the nine R’s likely will require changes in workplace culture as well as how each functional area operates and measures performance.
 Consider the following examples:

 Traditional approach: Production floor activity strives for high productivity, typically defined as high utilization rates.
 This approach results in overproduction, lack of attention to the production schedule and an indifference to quality.
 For example, operators may cherry-pick the easier orders, such as projects that have a quick setup process or include long production runs, to improve piece-count performance.
 Workers also may delay machine maintenance to avoid downtime, which often leads to breakdowns that result in longer, more expensive, unplanned periods of downtime.

 Evolved approach: Instead, production employees should focus on adhering to the production schedule, producing quality items and satisfying the needs of downstream operations.
 If a work center is inactive, then operators there should concentrate on preventive maintenance, activities related to the five Ss or quality initiatives — or offer assistance to centers with too much work.